IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 Discord Image Generator Bot using Stable Diffusion (AUTOMATIC1111)

 This project is a Discord bot that generates AI images using a locally hosted Stable Diffusion model through AUTOMATIC1111.
-The bot does not rely on any paid APIs and performs image generation entirely on the local machine using GPU acceleration.
+The bot does **not rely on any paid APIs** and performs image generation entirely on the local machine using GPU acceleration.

-The bot listens to Discord commands, sends prompts to a local Stable Diffusion REST API, and returns the generated image back to the Discord channel.
+The bot listens to Discord commands, sends prompts to a local Stable Diffusion REST API, and returns the generated image back to the Discord channel. **All generated images are saved locally for reference and history.**

 --------------------------------------------------------------------